Azeret/galIMF/README.md

 The main author of this module is:

 * Zhiqiang Yan,
-University of Bonn,
+University of Bonn, Charles University, yan(at)astro.uni-bonn.de
-beijingjuzikong(at)gmail.com

 The other members of this project are:

 * [Tereza Jerabkova](http://sirrah.troja.mff.cuni.cz/~tereza/index.html),
-University of Bonn, Charles University, tereza(at)sirrah.troja.mff.cuni.cz
+Charles University, European Southern Observatory tereza(at)sirrah.troja.mff.cuni.cz

 * Prof. Dr. [Pavel Kroupa](https://astro.uni-bonn.de/~pavel/),